 The Company's field teams have been actively undertaking reconnaissance work on highly prospective ground in Serbia, including remote sensing and desktop GIS studies.
-In late 2016, the Company was granted five exploration licences as a block of five contiguous licences totalling 500 square kilometres in the southeast of the country, bordering Macedonia and Bulgaria.
-A sixth exploration licence, called Kalna, was granted in March 2017, but initial prospecting has failed to identify any significant anomalism and this licence was relinquished in late 2017.
-Further licence applications have been submitted to the Ministry of Mines in Serbia and the issuance of some of these licences is expected in early 2018.
+In late 2016, the Company was granted the five contiguous exploration licences comprising the Tlamino Project and Ljubata Project, totalling 500 square kilometres in the southeast of the country, bordering Macedonia and Bulgaria.

-The five granted contiguous licences are located in the Serbo-Macedonian Massif ("SMM"), a belt of crustal rocks that runs through Serbia along a north-south axis, extending southwards through Macedonia and Bulgaria and into Greece.
+The five licences are located in the Serbo-Macedonian Massif ("SMM"), a belt of crustal rocks that runs through Serbia along a north-south axis, extending southwards through Macedonia and Bulgaria and into Greece.
 In Serbia, the SMM is west of, but parallel to, the Carpatho-Balkanides, which includes the Timok Magmatic Complex (TMC), host to a number of copper-gold porphyry-epithermal deposits.
-The SMM is underexplored when compared to the TMC, having seen lead and zinc exploration work by the Yugoslav government in the 1960s and 1970s, but far less exploration post-2000.
-The five licences are located along the Macedonian and Bulgarian borders, approximately 40 kilometres southeast of the city of Vranje, in southeast Serbia.
+The SMM is under-explored when compared to the TMC, having seen lead and zinc exploration work by the Yugoslav government in the 1960s and 1970s, but far less exploration post-2000.
+The licences are located along the Macedonian and Bulgarian borders, approximately 40 kilometres southeast of the city of Vranje, in southeast Serbia.
 They cover areas of Palaeozoic metasediments, including calcareous schists and marbles, which have been intruded by a series of Oligo-Miocene porphyritic felsic igneous dykes, and locally covered with recent alluvial sediments.
 Contact zones between dykes and favourable country rock are responsible for many of the known base and precious metal showings within the licence areas.
 Fairly extensive exploration was completed by the Yugoslav government in the 1960s and 1970s for lead and zinc.
 Precious metals are often referenced in the historical and archival exploration documentation, but were not the focus of any exploration efforts, nor systematically documented.
 Today, it is recognized that these mineralized systems are intermediate-sulphidation epithermal in nature, and management believes that their lack of historical precious metal exploration presents significant upside potential for the Company.